pandas-dev/pandas/doc/source/options.rst

 display.html.border                     1            A ``border=value`` attribute is
                                                      inserted in the ``<table>`` tag
                                                      for the DataFrame HTML repr.
+display.html.use_mathjax                True         When True, Jupyter notebook will process
+                                                     table contents using MathJax, rendering
+                                                     mathematical expressions enclosed by the
+                                                     dollar symbol.
 io.excel.xls.writer                     xlwt         The default Excel writer engine for
                                                      'xls' files.
 io.excel.xlsm.writer                    openpyxl     The default Excel writer engine for